Imitation crab cakes are easy to make and a flavorful alternative to using real crab when it is hard to find, or just too expensive.

 - Test how well the cakes hold together by squeezing some of the mixture in your hand.
 If they don't hold their shape shred the imitation crab meat into smaller pieces.

 - Form into patties ½" thick.
 Setting them on wax paper is optional, but makes transfering to a skillet easier.

 - Heat skillet to medium-low and add a drizzle of cooking oil.
 Cook crab cakes approximately 3 minutes per side.
 Work in batches and add more cooking oil as needed.

-- Remove from skillet and serve with your choice of sauce.
+- Serve these delicious crab cakes hot with your choice of sauce.